 You should rely only on the information contained or incorporated by reference in this prospectus.
-Neither we nor the Selling Securityholders have authorized anyone to provide you with different information and, if provided, such information or representations must not be relied upon as having been authorized by us or the Selling Securityholders.
+We and the Selling Securityholders have not authorized anyone to provide you with different information and, if provided, such information or representations must not be relied upon as having been authorized by us or the Selling Securityholders.
 This prospectus shall not constitute an offer to sell or a solicitation of an offer to buy offered securities in any jurisdiction in which it is unlawful for such person to make such an offering or solicitation.
+This prospectus does not contain all of the information included in the registration statement.
+For a more complete understanding of the offering of the securities, you should refer to the registration statement, including its exhibits.